57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

     }
     ```

-    This configuration sets up a pre-commit hook using Husky that triggers lint-staged, which in turn runs ESLint with the --fix flag to automatically fix linting issues and Prettier to format the code.
+    This configuration sets up a pre-commit hook using Husky that triggers lint-staged, which in turn runs ESLint with the —fix flag-to fix linting issues and Prettier to format the code automatically.
 Finally, it stages the modified files using git add.

-5. **Run the pre-commit hoo**k: Now, whenever you make a commit, the pre-commit hook will automatically run ESLint and Prettier on the staged files.
+5. **Run the pre-commit hook**: When you commit, the pre-commit hook will automatically run ESLint and Prettier on the staged files.
 If there are any linting errors or formatting inconsistencies, it will attempt to fix them before the commit is made.

 ## Running tests

-Running tests is a crucial aspect of JavaScript project development to ensure code quality and reliability.
-This brief guide will cover two important types of tests: unit tests and end-to-end testing.
+Running tests is crucial to JavaScript project development to ensure code quality and reliability.
+This brief guide will cover two critical types of tests: unit tests and end-to-end testing.

 #### Unit Tests

-Unit tests focus on testing individual units or components of your code in isolation.
+Unit tests focus on isolating individual units or components of your code.
 Here's a brief overview:

 +   **Purpose:** Verify the correctness of small, independent units of code.
 +   **Scope:** Each test targets a specific function, module, or component.